carllosnc/reactive_preferences/README.md

 > [!TIP]
 > Create a class for any value specifing the key, default value and transform function.

-## STEP: 2 - Initialize RP object and all values on app start
+## 2️⃣ - Initialize RP object and all values on app start

 ```dart
 void main() async {